 Diet Of The Quail

 Most species of quail have a similar diet, although there is some variation between species.
 Some species are herbivorous and eat only plants, while some are omnivorous, eating both plants and insects.
 Generally, quail will eat seeds, berries, grasses, buds, and more.
 They will also prey on spiders, beetles, worms, insect larvae, ants, and small invertebrates.

 Behavior Of The Quail

 Different species of quail exhibit different types of behavior.
 Some are solitary, while some prefer to live in small flocks.
 Most quail can be found on the ground during foraging to search for food.
 If scared, they prefer to have dense bushes and grasses to hide, although they will also find low trees to hide in.

 Breeding System Of Quail

 The quails’ breeding systems also depend on the individual species.
 Different species follow different reproductive strategies.
 The breeding period starts in the spring and lasts until autumn.

 The female quails lay eggs and will incubate them until they hatch.
 Usually, a female quail lays at least 20 eggs in a single nest though some species lay large clutches of eggs.

-The most popular quail, the California quail, is also commonly known as the valley quail.
+The most popular quail, the California quail, is also known as the valley quail.

 The California quail male is marked with white and black on the head and can be distinguished by a chocolate color crown and a crest shaped like a comma.
 They have barred underparts and a blue breast.

 The California quail is native to California but can be found in Vancouver Island and British Columbia.

 They can be found primarily on the ground in search of food.
 The California quail is mainly a seed eater.
 They also eat leaves, flowers, catkins, grain, and invertebrates like caterpillars, beetles, and mites.

 The Mountain quail is a gray, white and chestnut-colored plump bird.
-They are known as elusive birds that can be found in the western scrub and highlands.
+They are known as elusive birds found in the western scrub and highlands.